Quick Answer

 If you want a deeper dive, read The 2025 Global Digital Nomad Visa Index: 50+ Countries Compared.

 Treat this as one managed process, not a set of separate errands.
 Build a single tracker and make every police certificate decision pass through it before you file anything.
-Because the available excerpt is vendor-context, keep country-specific legal requirements as verification placeholders until you confirm them from official sources.
+Use the tracker to hold any country-specific legal requirement until you confirm it from official sources.

 Use one spreadsheet or task board as your single source of truth.
 If a detail is not in that tracker, treat it as not ready.
 Use fixed fields for each country row: